sreya134/Aviation-Analysis/README.md

 Feature Engineering: Creating new temporal variables and interaction terms to better understand the dynamics affecting taxi-in times.
 Exploratory Data Analysis: Visualizing trends and correlations between variables to identify patterns in taxi-in delays.
 Models

+**STATS models**
+STATS models is a library that is specifically created for the purpose of statistical modeling and analysis.
+The software provides powerful capabilities for estimating diverse statistical models, executing statistical tests, and enabling comprehensive data exploration.
+This library is highly beneficial for regression analysis, one of its most common uses.
+It gives detailed statistical data, making it appropriate for traditional statistical analysis and modeling.

 The following machine learning models were implemented and compared:

 Linear Regression: A baseline model to understand linear relationships.